Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Origins of the STAGE Lab Quantum Casino

-Applying these goals specifically to the illustration of quantum physics is especially exciting because the discipline is so complex.
+Creating new games to illustrate quantum physics was especially exciting because the discipline is so complex.
 Quantum physics, which attempts to explain the physical properties and behaviors of atomic and subatomic objects, has made astonishing progress in recent years with technological advances that can revolutionize computing, biomedical sensing, cryptography, and communication.
-However, mainstream media portrayal of quantum physics, while on the rise, often has little regard for scientific accuracy.
-Additionally, more foundational quantum physics concepts, such as superposition, entanglement, measurement, and decoherence, are often left unexplained, leading to misconceptions and confusion.
-STAGE hopes to correct these misconceptions while also engaging new audiences with these ideas.
-Even though the principles of quantum physics are not observable in one’s day-to-day life, they explain the very nature of our universe.
+However, learning quantum physics requires several prerequisites, such as a foundation in the sciences and mathematics, and is primarily taught at the undergraduate and higher levels.
+As a result, the concepts may be too elusive and abstract for the general public to learn.
+This difficulty is compounded by the limited availability of easily understandable resources and teaching materials that do not employ scientific jargon and equations.
+Additionally, more foundational quantum physics concepts are often left unexplained, leading to misconceptions and confusion.
+STAGE hopes to correct these misconceptions while also engaging new audiences with these concepts.

-In terms of cutting-edge innovation, quantum physicists are developing technology for various applications, e.g., teleportation of information, unhackable communication, discovery of exotic materials, ultrafast computation, imaging of single-molecule dynamics, and life-changing biomedical tools.
-The STAGE lab believes in the importance of sharing these ideas with a wide audience.
-Without significant efforts to engage and educate the public, a large fraction of society will remain disenfranchised and disconnected from this technological revolution.
-With these ideas in mind, STAGE created the Quantum Casino, hoping to introduce the public to this complex new scientific field by using quantum physics-inspired games, portraying the science accurately and capturing its excitement.
+Quantum physicists are developing cutting-edge technology for various applications, such as teleportation of information, unhackable communication, discovery of exotic materials, ultrafast computation, imaging of single-molecule dynamics, and life-changing biomedical tools.
+STAGE believes in sharing these ideas with a broad audience.
+Without significant efforts to engage and educate the public, a large fraction of society will remain disenfranchised and disconnected from this technological revolution, and this will in turn limit workforce development in this area.
+The STAGE Lab Quantum Casino was created to introduce the public to this complex new scientific field through games inspired by quantum physics.